JackieGable/eleventy-11ty-starter/README.md

 ## SEO details and favicon
 - Favicon and site SEO details are set in the Data / Site section
 - SEO details can also be set in pages for page specific details.

+### /components page

+Within Venture, there is a `components.html` page that allows you to use a feature of Bookshop called Bookshop Browser.
+When developing locally, you can use `localhost:8080/components` to preview your Bookshop components in the context of your site.
+This `/components` page is for local development only, and will not show up in CloudCannon or on your live site.